SwiftStorm-Studio/Documents/README.md

 ## Layout

 - `/` is a small documentation navigation page.
-- `/akkaradb-native/` contains the AKkaraDB Native Starlight documentation.
+- `/akkaradb-native/` contains the AkkaraDB Native Starlight documentation.

 ## Build